cincheo/jsweet/doc/jsweet-language-specifications.md

 The above declaration means that the `c` package is a root package, i.e. it will be erased in the generated code, as well as all its parent packages.
 Thus, if `c` contains a package `d`, and a class `C`, these will be top-level objects at runtime.
 In other words, `a.b.c.d` becomes `d`, and `a.b.c.C` becomes `C`.

+Note that since that packaged placed before the *@Root* package are erased, there cannot be any type defined before a *@Root* package.
+In the previous example, the *a* and *b* packages are necessarily empty packages.

+#### Behavior when not using modules (default)

-Note that root packages do not change the folder hierarchy of the generated files.
+By default, root packages do not change the folder hierarchy of the generated files.
 For instance, the `a.b.c.C` class will still be generated in the `<jsout>/a/b/c/C.js` file (relatively to the `<jsout>` output directory).
 However, switching on the `noRootDirectories` option will remove the root directories so that the `a.b.c.C` class gets generated to the `<jsout>/C.js` file.

+When not using modules (default), it is possible to have several *@Root* packages (but a *@Root* package can never contain another *@Root* package).

+#### Behavior when using modules

+When using modules (see the *module* option), only one *@Root* package is allowed, and when having one *@Root* package, no other package or type can be outside of the scope of that *@Root* package.
+The generated folder/file hierarchy then starts at the root package so that all the folders before it are actually erased.

 ### External modules